pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/basic-customization.md

 #### Controlling Where Customization is Stored to Simplify Your Workflow

-The CSON configuration files for Atom are stored on disk on your machine.
+The CSON configuration files for Pulsar are stored on disk on your machine.
 The location for this storage is customizable.
 The default is to use the home directory of the user executing the application.
 The Pulsar Home directory will, by default, be called `.pulsar` and will be located in the root of the home